 In some cases, patients seek surgery because their drooping eyelids interfere with their vision.
 If the vision is severely impaired by hanging skin, insurance may cover a portion of the surgical cost.
 A test known as a visual field exam is typically performed to check the extent of visual impairment for insurance purposes.

-Although more women elect to have eyelid surgery, the operation is equally suitable for men.
+Although more women elect to have eyelid surgery in Scottsdale, the operation is equally suitable for men.
 Eyelid skin is the thinnest skin on the human body and becomes increasingly loose on almost everyone with time.

 The operation is begun on the upper eyelids by making incisions in the natural crease region of the lid and removing the excess tissue above this incision.
 The location of the incisions, coupled with the excellent healing ability of the eyelid skin, almost always results in scars that are difficult, if not impossible, to see with the passage of time.
 Through these incisions excess skin, fat or muscles are removed depending on the individual problem.
 Following completion of the surgery, the incisions are usually closed with very fine absorbable suture.

-Most patients can anticipate a marked improvement in the appearance of the eyes.
+Most eyelid surgery patients in Scottsdale and Gilbert AZ, can anticipate a marked improvement in the appearance of the eyes.
 They have a fresher, more wide-open appearance.
 This is often coupled by a similar feeling of lightness in the eyelids.
 Bags and pouches are significantly reduced if not completely eliminated.
 Some patients actually experience an improvement in their eyesight or peripheral vision as a result of removal of skin that was hanging over the pupil and obstructing vision.

 The lower eyelid may require a wide variety of treatments depending on the pre operative diagnosis.
 When the problem in the lower lid is primarily the bulging of fat, without excess skin, the lower lid blepharoplasty is conveniently carried out through an incision made inside the lower eyelid, thus eliminating all visible scarring.
 This procedure, called a transconjunctival blepharoplasty, has gained popularity because it minimizes the risk of pulling on the lower lid, a complication discussed below.